bruce-hill/tomo/docs/libraries.md

 ## Shared Library Imports

-Now, what's the story with shared library imports?
-The equivalent process for C is to create a `.so` or `.dll` file.
-In order to build a shared library, you run the command `tomo -s=qux.1.2.3 file1.tm file2.tm...`.
-Each specified file will have its `.o` static object file compiled, along with its dependencies, and all of the resulting `.o` files will be linked together by `tomo` with a command like `cc <flags...> -Wl,-soname=libqux.1.2.3.so -shared file1.tm.o file2.tm.o dep1.tm.o ... -o libqux.1.2.3.so`.
-The specified files must not define the same public symbols as each other, since `foo` will now be treated as a single namespace that holds all the symbols from each of the given files.
+In Tomo, a shared library is built out of a *directory* that contains multiple `.tm` files.
+Each `.tm` file in the directory (excluding those that start with an underscore) will be compiled and linked together to produce a single `libwhatever.so` file and `whatever.h` file that can be used by other Tomo projects.

 ### Symbol Uniqueness